tuanvu0606/ansible-role-sysstat/README.md

 # ansible-role-sysstat
-ansible role to install sysstat
+ansible role to install sysstat for running iostat